Saudi health minister says working with WHO to fight MERS

 MERS was identified in 2012 in Saudi Arabia, which has had most cases although it has also been found in countries including the United States, Britain, France and Iran.
 A total of 565 people have been infected in Saudi Arabia.

-Fakieh did not directly address in his statement allegations by scientists quoted by Reuters that Saudi authorities had rejected offers of help by international organisations.
+Fakieh did not directly address in his statement allegations by scientists quoted by Reuters that Saudi authorities had rejected offers of help by international organizations.

 However, deputy health minister Ziad Memish last week told Reuters by email he was "surprised" at the allegations, said the kingdom's response had been "nothing but collaborative", and pledged to continue involving more international partners.

-New MERS infections soared in April and early May after outbreaks centred around hospitals in Riyadh and Jeddah, and on April 21 King Abdullah replaced former minister Abdullah al-Rabeeah with Fakieh.
+New MERS infections soared in April and early May after outbreaks centered around hospitals in Riyadh and Jeddah, and on April 21 King Abdullah replaced former minister Abdullah al-Rabeeah with Fakieh.

 However, the rate of infection has slowed since mid-May.
 After two days with no new confirmed cases, there were three on Wednesday, the Health Ministry said.